svengato/useful-commands/README.md

 sudo mdutil -i on
 ```

-Confirm that Spotlight indexing is enabled
+Confirm that Spotlight indexing is enabled<br>
 `mdutil -as`

 <hr>